Skin protection products, special skin protection products - personal protective equipment

 When carrying out rescue and evacuation work, engineering work and equipment repair.

-Protective stockings are made of special fabric and are designed to protect against droplets of OM, RV and BS when overcoming infected areas.
-The soles of the stockings are reinforced with a tarpaulin or rubber vamp.
-The stockings have two or three straps for attaching to the leg and a strap for attaching to the waist belt.
-The weight of the stockings is 1 - 1.5 kg, the protective capacity is not less than 1 hour.
+Protective stockings are made of special fabric and are designed to protect against droplet-liquid agents, radioactive substances and BS when crossing contaminated areas.
+The soles of the stockings are reinforced with a canvas or rubber vamp.
+The stockings have two or three ribbons for attaching to the leg and a ribbon for attaching to the waist belt.
+Weight of stockings 1 - 1.5 kg, protective power of at least 1 hour.

 Special protective clothing.